bursauxa/dragop/README.md

 # dragop
-Drag-and-drop library for VueJS that supports SVG elements
+A drag-and-drop library for VueJS that supports SVG elements.